Tresjs/tres/docs/examples/basic-animations.md

 The `useRendererLoop` composable is the core of TresJS animations.
 It allows you to register a callback that will be called every time the renderer updates the scene with the browser's refresh rate.

-To see a detail explanation of how it works, refer to the [useRendererLoop](/composables/use-renderer-loop) documentation.
+To see a detailed explanation of how it works, please refer to the [useRendererLoop](/composables/use-renderer-loop) documentation.

 ```ts
 const { onLoop, resume } = useRenderLoop()